diegoth-dev/SteBakerDev.RabbitMQ.NetCore/README.md

 # SteBakerDev.RabbitMQ.NetCore
-A NuGet package using the eShop on containers implementation of RabbitMQ with some small improvements & added helper methods
+A NuGet package based off the eShop on containers implementation of RabbitMQ with some small improvements & added helper methods

 [Source](https://github.com/dotnet-architecture/eShopOnContainers/)

+## Features

+- Minimal setup for subscribing and handling events

 ## Usage (AspNetCore)